-President Eisenhower signed the Federal-Aid Highway Act on this date in 1956, sixty years ago, back in the day when Congress could actually pass a piece of legislation that benefited more than just their own constituencies.
+President Eisenhower signed the Federal-Aid Highway Act on this date in 1956, sixty years ago, back in the day when Congress could actually pass a piece of legislation that benefited more than just their own constituencies, or just themselves.
 The law authorized the construction of 41,000 miles of The Interstate Highway System.
 Eisenhower’s goal was to make transportation more efficient and make it easy to evacuate big cities in case of an atomic attack.

 The original portion was completed 35 years later.
 Today, there are more than 47,000 miles of interstate highway, making much of our country accessible to us road trippers.

 The federal government allocated $26 billion to pay for the roads.
 This was to be 90% of the total cost, funded by a gas tax.
 The total cost of construction has been estimated to be over $500 billion in today’s dollars.

 This wasn’t the first piece of legislation dealing with highways.The first Federal Aid Road Act was enacted on July 11, 1916, one hundred years ago, to extend and improve our country’s road system.
 Funding was provided for rural post roads on the condition that they be open to the public at no charge.
 Farmers needed roads to bring their goods to market and the Postal Service needed to a way to deliver rural mail.
 Prior to this, many roads were little more than trails that were muddy in the rain and dusty the rest of the time.

 There have been many bumps in the road along the way.
 These roads caused damage to some city neighborhoods, people were displaced.
 Activists were able to stop construction on highways and bridges in several states, resulting in some interstate highways literally going nowhere.